Leviathan (Marvel Comics): Fictional organization history

-At the newest Leviathan base Perestroika, Orion and Valentina plot to assault Gorgon and Madame Hydra.
+At the Leviathan base Perestroika, Orion and de Fontaine plot to assault Gorgon and Madame Hydra.
 Then suddenly, all their Leviathan soldiers begin to self-destruct.
-They blame is hit on Nick Fury.
-Valentina later turns herself over to a federal agency in Berlin.
-Nick Fury visits Valentina in captivity in Berlin.
-The latter asks him what he has done.
-He says one thing "I won."
-Simply put, when Magadan plugged in the Legacy tech from that box she gave Leviathan he was unaware of the fact that Fury controlled the system, feeding the Leviathan warriors more energy than necessary and essentially shortening their lifespans causing them to self-destruct.
-The only one left is Orion who has a thousand lifetimes to burn out, but he's just one man.
-Valentina then laments that everything she has worked for has been for nothing.
-She then admits that she turned herself in so he could find her.
+They blame the hit on Nick Fury.
+De Fontaine later turns herself over to a federal agency in Berlin.
+It is revealed that, when Magadan plugged in the Legacy technology, he was unaware that Fury was controlling the system, feeding the Leviathan warriors energy and causing them to self-destruct.
+The only survivor is Orion, who has a thousand lifetimes to burn out.